-Please note that on top of the club fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
+Please note, on top of the club membership fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
 This fee is only payable once so if you did decide to join a second club then you would not need to pay a second fee.

 Level of University Competition:

 - 1st XI Women: England Hockey IWHL Premier Division and BUCS Premier Division

 - 1st XI Men: England Hockey National Division 1 North and BUCS Premier Division